 ACTION – Start to value your time.
 Have a TV ban.
 If you watch it daily, start with 2 nights a week and fill your time with learning something useful for long term personal growth.

-The best form of money is money that is working for you to make more money.
-Rich people don’t save money, they invest it.
+How rich people make money is they know the best form of money is money that is working for you to make more money.
+Rich people make money by investing it, not saving it.

 I have been saving money for our future for a long time but I spent the first 10 years or more saving money into cash savings.

 Yes, it’s nice to see that money grow (slowly) but these days it doesn’t even keep pace with inflation so you are, in effect, losing money.